KK-MS/IUC/README.md

 C. Delivering Educational Services to Students on a for-Profit Basis.

-This model can provide opportunities to
+This model can provide opportunities to formal educational institutions as well as educational entrepreneurs to provide variety of services such as training, skill development, courses on employability enhancements etc. - areas that are presently outside the purview of regulations governing education sector.
+For example, National Skill Development Corporation has collaborated with private sector through a PPP programme to provide educational modules on employability.

+D. PPP Model in Education